HALO Workshop – Implementation Task Sheet

 HALO system description (HADL)

-HALO participants must create their HADL system description files in /workspaces/PhdHaloRSG/halo_dist/hadls.
+HALO participants must create/update their HADL system description files in /workspaces/PhdHaloRSG/halo_dist/hadls.
 After adding or updating HADL files, compose and generate the HALO framework packages using the VS Code tasks named Halo: Compose and Halo: Generate (available in the workspace Tasks menu).

 Guidance: When creating a new HALO system, follow this recommended naming for consistency with other groups: